oklibs/oklibs/libs/oktest/README.md

 ## Experimental / Early Development

 The library is currently in an **early stage of development**.
 The API, macro definitions, and internal implementation details are considered experimental and are subject to breaking changes.

-While the core functionality for runtime and compile-time testing is operational, advanced features (such as test fixtures, complex matchers, and runtime reporting of compile-time checks) are still being planned or implemented.
+While the core functionality for runtime and compile-time testing is operational, advanced features are still being planned or implemented.

 See [Limitations](#limitations) and [ToDos](#todos).